-We often feel like fear is a BIG red light, telling us to stop immediately.
+Most of us treat fear like a BIG red light, telling us to stop immediately.

 The Fear Game

-I first learned this from one of my coaches, Michael Balchan.
+I first learned this from my Optimize teammate and soul-brother, Michael Balchan.
 (Though he might’ve gotten it from someone else.)

 The game is simple.
 There’s just one rule.